niamh-d/vue-practice-codeop/README.md

 Has a user view and an admin view (latter is either for adding or editing cards).

 Uses Pinia for state management and VeeValidate for forms, and Tailwind CSS and DaisyUI for styling.
+Theme changer from [here](https://github.com/saadeghi/theme-change).

 Images from [Unsplash](https://unsplash.com/).
 Used for educational purposes only.
 No ownership asserted.